antirez/aocla/README.md

     aocla> 2 swap ->
     [1 2]

-Note that these procedures are designed to insert the last element in the stack into the list that is the penultimate element in the stack, so, in this specific case, we have to swap the order of the last two elements on the stack before calling `->`.
+Note that these procedures are designed to insert the last element on the stack into the list that is the penultimate element on the stack, so, in this specific case, we have to swap the order of the last two elements on the stack before calling `->`.
 It is possible to design these procedures in a different way, that is: to the expect `list, element` on the stack instead